rp42dev/I-am-Mobile-Friendly/README.md

 1. Create a virtual environment and activate it
 2. cd into the backend folder
 3. Install the requirements with `pip install -r requirements.txt`
-4. Create Deployment Settings file with required environment variables
+4. Create production-settings.py file with required environment variables (import settings.py and override the variables you need)

 ### Frontend